Wabinabi/Argos/src/esp32/as7-gamma/Off-Board Software.md

 This will open the trips popup, which will contain information on the imported trip.
 Features of the trip details window are:

-* An events trend, heights trend, temperature trend, and throttle trend, which can be switched between with the middle button cluster
+* An events trend, heights trend, temperature trend, and throttle trend, which can be toggled between with the middle button cluster.
-* Trip details and statistics, such as the number of gathered points during the flight or the sample rate
+* Trip details and statistics, such as the number of gathered points during the flight or the sample rate are located in the left most text box.